Edward I of England: Conquest of Wales

-When war broke out again in 1282, it was an entirely different undertaking.
-For the Welsh, this war was over national identity, enjoying wide support, provoked particularly by attempts to impose English law on Welsh subjects.
-For Edward, it became a war of conquest rather than simply a punitive expedition, like the former campaign.
-The war started with a rebellion by Dafydd, who was discontented with the reward he had received from Edward in 1277.
-Llywelyn and other Welsh chieftains soon joined in, and initially the Welsh experienced military success.
+War broke out again in 1282.
+The Welsh saw the war as being over national identity and the right to traditional Welsh law.
+This enjoyed wide support, provoked by attempts to abuse the English legal system to dispossess prominent Welsh landowners, many of whom were Edward's former opponents.
+For Edward, it became a war of conquest aimed to "put an end finally to … the malice of the Welsh".
+The war started with a rebellion by Dafydd, who was discontented with the reward he had received in 1277.
+Llywelyn and other Welsh leaders soon joined in, and initially the Welsh attack was successful.
 In June, Gloucester was defeated at the Battle of Llandeilo Fawr.
-On 6 November, while John Peckham, Archbishop of Canterbury, was conducting peace negotiations, Edward's commander of Anglesey, Luke de Tany, decided to carry out a surprise attack.
+On 6 November, while John Peckham, Archbishop of Canterbury, was conducting peace negotiations, Edward's commander of Anglesey, Luke de Tany, carried out a surprise attack.
 A pontoon bridge had been built to the mainland, but shortly after Tany and his men crossed over, they were ambushed by the Welsh and suffered heavy losses at the Battle of Moel-y-don.
 The Welsh advances ended on 11 December, when Llywelyn was lured into a trap and killed at the Battle of Orewin Bridge.
-The conquest of Gwynedd was complete with the capture in June 1283 of Dafydd, who was taken to Shrewsbury and executed as a traitor the following autumn; Edward ordered Dafydd's head to be publicly exhibited on London Bridge.
-Further rebellions occurred in 1287–88 and, more seriously, in 1294, under the leadership of Madog ap Llywelyn, a distant relative of Llywelyn ap Gruffudd.
-This last conflict demanded the King's own attention, but in both cases the rebellions were put down.
+The conquest of Gwynedd was complete with the capture in June 1283 of Dafydd, who was taken to Shrewsbury and executed as a traitor the following year; Edward ordered Dafydd's head to be publicly exhibited on London Bridge.

 By the 1284 Statute of Rhuddlan, the principality of Wales was incorporated into England and was given an administrative system like the English, with counties policed by sheriffs.
-English law was introduced in criminal cases, though the Welsh were allowed to maintain their own customary laws in some cases of property disputes.
+English law was introduced in criminal cases; the Welsh were allowed to maintain their own customary laws in some cases of property disputes.
 After 1277, and increasingly after 1283, Edward embarked on a project of English settlement of Wales, creating new towns like Flint, Aberystwyth and Rhuddlan.
-Their new residents were English migrants, the local Welsh being banned from living inside them, and many were protected by extensive walls.
+Their new residents were English migrants, the local Welsh being banned from living there, and many were protected by extensive walls.